The History and Purpose of SWAT Teams

 Traditional Police Response and SWAT Teams

 Once SWAT teams became staples within law enforcement, the traditional response to a high-risk situation was for patrol officers to respond to and secure the area while they awaited the arrival of the better trained and better equipped tactical teams.
-This was seen as the safest way to minimize casualties, especially police causalities, particularly during hostage situations.
+It was seen as the safest way to minimize casualties, especially police causalities, particularly during hostage situations.

 The tragic school shooting in Columbine, Colorado on April 24, 1999, caused police to rethink this traditional SWAT response model.
 In the case of Columbine, it became apparent that during active shooter situations, police could not afford to wait; the importance of eliminating the threat as quickly as possible to minimize deaths and injuries was far too great to wait for SWAT officers to suit up and arrive.